 Prophecy, Promise, and the Importance of the Next Generation

 In Genesis 12:1-3, God promises to bring blessing to all of humanity.
 By linking Jesus’ lineage back to Abraham, Matthew 1:1-17 brings our attention back to the promise of God’s rescue plan for the world.
-We learn that many other prophecies of the Bible are fulfilled because of knowledge given to us through the lists of ancestors.
-Some of the prophecies are the legacies of major prophets.
+This genealogy also emphasizes that Jesus descended from King David, making Him a royal figure and fulfilling the prophecy that the Messiah would come from the line of David.

-Genealogies show that even though there were broken and tested generations, legacies prevailed.
-The events of sons and daughters of old were recorded, and the family lineage carried on and created greater things with the next.
+Biblical genealogies show that even though there were broken and tested generations, legacies prevailed.
+The actions of sons and daughters of old were recorded, and the family lineage carried on and created greater things with the next generation.

-Your ancestry may not be fully known, but know that through your legacy, you can create a meaningful future for your generations of values, traditions, and wealth through your sacrifice and attention to family.
-The next time you come across the genealogy sections in the Bible, you can appreciate the importance of family, accomplishments, impact, and perseverance through trial that your lineage may also experience.
-How will your legacy shape the future of your family?
+Your ancestry may not be fully known, but know that through your legacy, you can create a meaningful future for your next generations.
+Your sacrifices and attention to family now can establish values, traditions, and wealth to support your descendants.
+The next time you come across the genealogies in the Bible, you can appreciate the roles family and lineage have played in God’s grand story.
+Your family may also experience similar times of celebration, achievement, trial, and perseverance in faith.
+How will your legacy influence the ways your family lives?

 Patriarchs and matriarchs rise and pass, children will mature and retire, and lives will be cut short.
-One thing prevails, the work of the Lord and the devotion of His people to His Kingdom.
-How will your family’s confidence in God’s purpose carry on in the generations of next?
+One thing prevails: the work of the Lord and the devotion of His people to His Kingdom.
+How will your family’s confidence in God’s purpose carry on as your family genealogy grows?

 “And Isaiah cries out concerning Israel: “Though the number of the sons of Israel be as the sand of the sea, only a remnant of them will be saved…”